u4aew/u4aew/README.md

-Frontend developer
+Software engineer
 ------------------

 Working in the field since 2015.
 I have expertise in creating e-commerce websites, landing pages, and services.
-Currently, I'm working in the hr-tech industry, leveraging my skills to develop innovative solutions.
+Currently, I'm working in the hr-tech industry, leveraging my skills to develop innovative solutions.My core stack includes React, Node.js, and PostgreSQL.
+In my daily workflow, I actively build RAG systems, integrate LLMs, and develop autonomous AI agents.

-* ⚡  In my spare time, I enjoy immersing myself in the world of electronic music, open source and tufting
+⚡ In my spare time, I enjoy immersing myself in the world of open source and tufting.

 ### Socials